Mozambican Marine Conservation Project

 Marine Biology Lecture on the Mozambican Marine Conservation Project

-Scientific Talks The project team have a wealth of specialist marine knowledge and regularly give marine biology talks for you to better understand the aims of the project, as well as learn more about the different species you would have seen during the week.
-These talks are often tailored around specific volunteer interests and the activities you will have undertaken.
+Scientific Talks The project team has a wealth of specialist marine knowledge and regularly gives marine biology talks to help you better understand the project's aims and learn more about the different species you saw during the week.
+These talks are often tailored to your specific volunteer interests and the activities you will have undertaken.

 Volunteers on the Mozambican Marine Conservation Project